How to Clean Dog Ears

 How Often Should I Clean My Dog's Ears?

 Monthly is the sweet spot for most dogs, but adjust based on your pup's lifestyle and ear shape.
+It is always recommended to clean your dog’s ears after water exposure like a bath or swimming.

 Can I Use Homemade Solutions for Ear Cleaning?